Young-ook/terraform-aws-fis/examples/blueprint/README.md

 ![cm-dashboard-login](../../images/cm-dashboard-login.png)

 ### Allow AWS FIS to call chaos mesh manager
-First, to use AWS FIS as a centralized fault injection manager that leverages chaos mesh to inject faults into kubernetes resources, you need to create the chaos-mesh-manager RBAC role in your Kubernetes cluster.
+First, to use AWS FIS as a centralized fault injection manager that leverages chaos mesh to inject faults into kubernetes resources, you have to create a chaos-mesh-manager RBAC role in your Kubernetes cluster.
 Next, you need to integrate using the aws-auth config map in the kube-system namespace.

-This is kubernetes command to create chaos-mesh-manageer role:
+This is kubernetes command to create chaos-mesh-manager role:
 ```
 kubectl apply -f cm-manager.yaml
 ```